Garud2009/Subway-Runner/README.md

 4. Open the link it gives you and pray to the gaming gods.

 ## 📄 License
 This game is under the **[MIT License](LICENSE)**.
 That means you can use this code, make it even harder, and publish it freely without legally getting yelled at.
-Do your worst!
+Do your worst😁😁!